An Investigator’s Guide to BeenVerified: A Deep-Dive Analysis for Professionals

 BeenVerified Mobile App

-• The “Court Runner” Feature: Perhaps its most unique offering is the “court runner” service.
+• The “Court Runner” Feature: Perhaps its unique offering is the “court runner” service.
 BeenVerified states that it employs individuals to physically visit courthouses to retrieve documents that have not yet been digitized.
 This hybrid approach, combining digital scraping and physical legwork, could theoretically provide access to more recent or obscure court records, a significant advantage if executed effectively.

 Understanding BeenVerified’s Value: Pricing and Subscription Tiers